 Here an example of what this looks like for one photography app:

-• Mail the journalists/influencers you collected in your pre-launch marketing.
+• Mail the journalists/influencers you collected in your pre-launch mobile marketing.

 • Journalists and influencers are cold-emailed all the time, so make sure you have something that